Erectile Dysfunction & Oriental Medicine

 - The tongue is red and dry with little or no coat, the pulse is thready and rapid

 - This pattern can be constitutional or a complication of chronic Liver Qi stagnation that generates Heat, or lingering Damp Heat, both of which may consume Yin.
 It may develop in men who work long hours under significant pressure or in men who have a history of excessive sexual activity and drug use (Marijuana and cocaine are particularly dangerous to Kidney Yin).

-Overwork, physical and mental exhaustion, worry, irregular diet and too much raw or sweet food can damage the Spleen, when then fails to generate sufficient Qi and Blood.
-Similarly, any situation that overwhelms the Spleen’s ability to replace Qi and Blood, like a prolonged or severe illness, can lead to Qi and Blood deficiency.
-The primary weakness in this pattern is in the Spleen, which is unable to generate enough Blood to nourish the Heart and stabilize the Shen.
-Instability of the Shen can then be the basis of ED with psychological components.
+Overwork, physical and mental exhaustion, worry, irregular diet, and too much raw or sweet food can damage the Spleen when then fails to generate sufficient Qi and Blood.
+Similarly, any situation that overwhelms the Spleen’s ability to replace Qi and Blood, like prolonged or severe illness, can lead to Qi and Blood deficiency.
+The primary weakness in this pattern is in the Spleen, which is unable to generate enough blood to nourish the Heart and stabilize the Shen.
+The instability of the Shen can then be the basis of ED with psychological components.
 Weakened or scattered Shen cannot lead Qi to the penis or if an erection occurs it can easily be lost.

 - Inability to get or maintain an erection, possibly associated with performance anxiety; ED worse with fatigue – erections obtained during sleep or masturbation.

 - Pale complexion, fatigue, low spirits, insomnia, dream disturbed sleep, forgetfulness, palpitations with or without anxiety, panic attacks.

 - The tongue is pale with a thin white coat, the pulse is thready and weak